ZsemberiDaniel/facebook_msg_parser/README.md

     functions, misc functions.
     * All the functions require a chat instance but may return different values.
 Some return values can be quite complex, so when in doubt refer to the function documentation.
+  * title_analyzer.py
+    * Contains function which give out titles to the different attributes of a chat.
+    * Each function can be given a category.
+For example there are function that return titles for the people in the chat (Most loving one, Most educated one, etc.).
+    * Each of these categories have a separate collect function, which collects all the titles into one list and gives them the names, and a top function, which returns the ones which best fit the chat.

+##### Markov chains

 Markov chains are implemented in the `controller.markov.markov_chain.py` file.
 A `MarkovChain` has a `MarkovState` variable which has transitions to other `MarkovState`s.
 It depends on the `layer_count` how many times we can go down this tree of `MarkovState`s.
 For example if the `layer_count` is 3 then there are 2 `MarkovState`s which have